 [Regulation 10 inserted in Gazette 18 Oct 2006 p.
 4454.]

-11. Accreditation, assessment and certification fees and charges for overseas students
+11. Accreditation etc. of non-Australian resident students, fees and charges for

 (1) The fees and charges for accreditation, assessment and certification of a student who is not an Australian resident are —